-ClearCorrect: If you’re set on in-office clear aligner treatment, but aren’t sold on Invisalign, look into their biggest competitor: ClearCorrect.
-Their process is almost identical to Invisalign – your dentist or orthodontist will evaluate your condition, then administer them and evaluate your progress during regular office visits.
+If you’re set on in-office clear aligner treatment, but aren’t sold on Invisalign, look into their biggest competitor: ClearCorrect.
+Their process is almost identical to Invisalign — your dentist or orthodontist will evaluate your condition, then administer the aligners and evaluate your progress during regular office visits.

 These aligners can also incorporate attachments to treat severe cases and bite misalignments.
 ClearCorrect isn’t quite as experienced or prolific as Invisalign, but they charge dentists less for lab fees, and your treatment might cost less as a result.

-Veneers: These are small, durable porcelain tabs your dentist can affix to your teeth, giving the superficial appearance of a perfectly-aligned smile.
+Veneers are small, durable porcelain tabs your dentist can affix to your teeth, giving the appearance of a perfectly-aligned smile.
 If your midline issue is confined to your front teeth and doesn’t have any backbite complications, veneers could be a good option, but they’re not helpful for severe spacing or bite issues.

 Veneers’ draw is that they offer an instant solution, avoiding the time-consuming process of moving teeth.
 To craft an ideal porcelain smile, however, your dentist will need to shave down your tooth enamel, which is irreversible and might weaken your teeth in the future.

 On top of that, they don’t solve the underlying misalignment and you’ll need to replace them within 7-20 years, as they aren’t permanent.
-If you’re seeking more permanent results, you might think about spending the $500-$2,000 per tooth elsewhere.
+If you’re seeking longer-lasting results, you might think about spending the $500-$2,500 per tooth elsewhere.

-Even as you review all of these treatment options, remember: there’s not an overall best option for every midline discrepancy.
+Even as you review all of these treatment options, remember: there’s no overall best option for every midline discrepancy.
 Your teeth are unique, so it’s all about finding the route that best fits your condition, finances, and goals.